-Braised dishes are perfect for these windy, rainy days we’ve had recently around here.
+Braised Pork Belly is perfect for these windy, rainy days we’ve had recently around here.
 It’s perhaps a nod to my Asian heritage that my favorite way to braise is not with wine or rich stock, but simply with water and Five Spice powder.
 Western cooks turn their proverbial nose at braising with water, as my friend Daniel Patterson pointed out in his recent article in the New York Times, but Asian cooks have been braising with water for generations.

 anything about anything at all you’d know that those two “peppercorns” share very little besides the misleading name.
 Sichuan “peppercorns” are not even peppercorns but dried outer pods of prickly ash fruits.
 They have an acidic note and give a tingling sensation on the palate – both entirely absent in the ubiquitous black peppers.